JEDDAH: Millions of pilgrims gathered on Monday on the plains of Mount Arafat to perform the pinnacle of the Hajj pilgrimage.

 “It feels great,” he said.
 “I have always seen this area, since my childhood, in photographs and on television.”

-A hot wind blew across the hill and the surrounding plain after a downpour late Sunday.
-Many faithful could be seen sipping from bottles of water throughout the day.
+A hot wind blew across the rocky outcrop and the surrounding plain, and many pilgrims sipped from bottles of water throughout the day.

 The Hajj is one of the five pillars of Islam, which every Muslim is required to complete at least once in their lifetime if they are healthy enough and have the means to do so.